DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 Out of scope are the following technologies:
 * Power Apps: Other app types such as Power Pages/ Canvas apps
 * Model driven apps: Dashboards/ Dataverse Table based pages
-* Creation of underlying dataverse data model (We provide a full implementation by a zip file that only needs to be imported by you into the environment)
+* Creation of underlying dataverse data model (We provide a full implementation that only needs to be imported by you into the environment)

 The following things will be provided to you:
 * Power Platform Environment and user to develop our application
 * Fully implemented data model
-* A partially implemented application with gaps
+* A partially implemented application with gaps for you to fill

 [This repo](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Code) contains the assumed code for this documentation.